mayakhalil-cmd/RICO/README.md

 > Real-time AV control hub for OSC, MIDI, NDI, Spout, DMX, and more.

 RICO is a lightweight Windows application that bridges your creative tools together — no patching, no complicated setup.
 Plug in your controller, open RICO, and start routing signals between your software in seconds.
-RICO is also the hardware-to-world bridge; it lets artists and developers control AI-generated spatial environments with any physical interface, in real time, with zero setup.
+RICO also lets artists and developers control 3D and generative environments with any physical interface, in real time, with zero setup.

 Built for artists, performers, and creative technologists who want to focus on the work, not the wiring.